-If you’re coming to study with us for undergraduate, postgraduate taught or postgraduate research course, you’ll need to apply for the Tier 4 student visa.
+If you’re coming to study with us for an undergraduate, postgraduate taught or postgraduate research course, you’ll need to apply for a student visa to enter the UK.

-In order to apply for your student visa, you’ll need a Confirmation of Acceptance of Studies (CAS) which contains a unique 14-digit alpha-numeric reference number and the information we have sent to the UK Visas and Immigration regarding your study with us.
-As a university, we'll issue you with a 'CAS statement' which includes the CAS number and information that you’ll need to complete your visa application form.
+To apply for your student visa, you’ll need a Confirmation of Acceptance of Studies (CAS).
+This contains a unique 14-digit alpha-numeric reference number and the information we have sent to the UK Visas and Immigration regarding your study with us.

-Please note that your CAS won’t be issued until you have met all the conditions of your offer, including paying your deposit and sending us a copy of the information page from your passport.
+Please note that we will not issue your CAS until you have met all the conditions of your offer, including paying your deposit and sending us a copy of the information page from your passport.

-We strongly recommend visiting our CAS Tier 4 visa page which will give you more details about the visa application process and how to prepare for it.
+We strongly recommend visiting our student visa applications page which has more details about the visa application process and how to prepare for it.

 Here are some examples of what you can find in our guidance:

-We also recommend to start planning your visa application early.
+We also recommend you start planning your visa application early.
 This is especially important if you are from a country which requires you to obtain a certificate confirming you do not have infectious pulmonary tuberculosis (TB) before making an immigration application to come to the UK.
-Details of how to obtain a TB certificate in your country can be found at: gov.uk/tb-test-visa.
+Find out how to obtain a TB certificate in your country.
 Please be aware that you’ll need to book an appointment and at busy times (such as between July to October) you may have to wait ten days or more for an appointment.

 You’ll also be required to show that you have sufficient funds to pay for your remaining fees and a fixed amount towards your living costs.
 This is known as maintenance.
 You must be able to show, using original bank statements, that the money has been held for at least 28 days (finishing on the date of the closing balance) the end of that 28-day period cannot be more than one month before the date of the application.
 The bank statements must also be from a bank recognised by UK Visas and Immigration.
 If the bank account is not a UK current account then you must show that you have sufficient funds based on the prevailing exchange rate at the time of the application of your visa (not at the time the bank statement commenced).
 You cannot apply for your visa if you do not meet this requirement – your application will be refused.